cclonts2/cclonts2.github.io/docs/index.md

 ---

-## You are on Cade Clonts page for EGR 314
+## You are on Cade Clonts' page for EGR 314
 9